soc-hub-fi/rust-rv32imce-docker/README.md

 3. (podman only) Add to your VS Code settings: `"dev.containers.dockerPath": "podman"`
 4. Make sure the container is running, i.e.,
    `podman run --name rust-rv32emc -dt rust-rv32emc` or `podman start rust-rv32emc`
-5. Then `Command Palette` -> `Dev Containers: Attach to Running Container...`.
+5. Make sure the container is running, i.e., `podman run --name rust-rv32emc -dt rust-rv32emc` or `podman start rust-rv32emc`
+6. Then `Command Palette` -> `Dev Containers: Attach to Running Container...`.
 For first time load, VS Code will take some time to set up the remote container.

 If it doesn't work for you and something else is also required, open an issue and I might figure it out.

 ## Using your SSH keys with the container